Updated 16th June 2020

 When it comes to driving traffic to your website, search engine optimisation (SEO) is one of the best methods to do so.
-If your site ranks high on search engines, such as Google and Bing, the likelihood that internet users come across your page is much higher.
+If your site ranks highly on search engines such as Google and Bing, internet users are much more likely to come across your page.
+However, there are good ways and bad ways of doing SEO.

-Additionally, if your site offers products, services or information that are valuable to the user, you can gain frequent visitors, loyal supporters, and financial gains long-term.
-However, these rewards require hard work when it comes to getting your website to rank well.
-Because of the difficulty in getting search engines to favour your site among competitors and to present it early on search engine results pages (SERP), some people turn to black hat SEO to achieve their goals.
+Due to the difficulty of getting search engines to favour your site among competitors and to present it early in search engine results pages (SERPs), some people turn to dubious black hat SEO to achieve their goals.

-Black hat SEO involves practises that lead search engines to wrongly perceive the relevance of your site and to increase search rankings inaccurately.
+Black Hat SEO can be defined as practices that lead search engines to wrongly perceive the relevance of your site and to increase search rankings inaccurately.
 These black hat SEO techniques often violate search engine terms of service.

-White hat SEO, on the other hand, involves increasing a site’s search rankings through practises that prioritise the readers’ benefit.
-Such methods follow search engine terms of service.
-To further emphasise, the difference between black hat and white hat SEO is your objective when it comes to employing certain SEO.
-If you are putting a business’s traffic, search rankings, and success before users and their needs, you are utilising black hat tactics.
+The difference between black hat and white hat SEO comes down to your objectives when employing SEO.
+If you're putting a business’s traffic, search rankings, and success before users and their needs, you are utilising black hat tactics.

-If you are employing strategies that will solely bring in more traffic and not benefit readers, you are practising black hat as well.
+If you're employing strategies that will solely bring in more traffic and not benefit readers, you are practising black hat as well.
 Search engines aim to provide accurate information to users quickly and black hat methods disrupt this process.

 Consequences of Black Hat SEO

 Even if you do not employ black hat SEO, your site can still be affected by competitors who do.
-Being outranked by sites who are tricking search engine algorithms to favour them is difficult to face and to counter.
-Also, situations where competing websites directly attack your platform are frustrating.
-However, when competing sites attack you with hacks, viruses or spam links, there are defences you can take.
-To deal with viruses, requesting a malware review can help rid your site of such problems.
+Being outranked by sites that trick search engine algorithms into favouring them is difficult to face and counter.

 Why Would One Employ Black Hat SEO?

-Knowing how black hat SEO techniques are looked down upon and their consequences, you can only wonder how and why individuals would choose this route.
-People often learn these condemned practises through black hat SEO forums, such as Black Hat SEO World.
+Considering that black hat SEO techniques are bad practice and often penalised, you can only wonder why people would choose this route.
+People often learn about these condemned practices through black hat SEO forums such as Black Hat SEO World.

 These tactics are typically used by people who want quick financial returns.
-In this situation, the risk of getting banned from search engines is not seen as a huge loss because the site is not needed for long-term use.
-In cases where a site is a long-term investment, black hat SEO can be detrimental in that it can shut down search engine traffic that often drives your business.
+In these situations, the risk of getting banned from search engines isn't seen as a huge loss because the site is not needed for long-term use.
+In cases where a site is a long-term investment, black hat SEO can be detrimental in that it can shut down search engine traffic that drives your business.